 The big problem with content marketing in healthcare

 Unlike with digital ads where we have some level of area targeting, the biggest problem with content marketing in healthcare is that it’s challenging to target city by city or specifically in the local area where we offer care.

 That means our spend on content marketing often is quite ineffective as we might get traffic in-country, say via search engines or social media based on the language we write in, but we can’t control if we reach people we can actually serve.

-We can’t fully fix that on the marketing side as that’s just the nature of the sport and it often doesn’t make financial sense to promote the articles with ads.
+We can’t fully fix that on the marketing side as that’s just the nature of the sport and it often doesn’t make financial sense to promote the articles with ads (speaking of sport, if you like playing badminton check out these beginner rackets).
 Instead, we can use it to gauge where we might expand our service area to next by diving down into the city by city data in Google Analytics.

 We can apply the conversion rate from our existing service area to this new city to get a feel for how many patients and sales we are leaving on the table as we’ve already attracted their interest but can’t fulfill their needs.
 It won’t be perfect but it’ll give us a baseline idea about where to expand to next.